333

 The Psychology: Why You Keep Seeing 333 (and Waking Up at 3:33 AM)

-Let's address the 3:33 AM thing directly, because I get asked about it constantly.
+Let's address the 3:33 AM thing directly, because the question comes up constantly.

 The Baader-Meinhof effect — also known as the frequency illusion — explains a lot.
 Once you notice a pattern, your brain prioritizes it.
 You wake up at random times throughout the night (everyone does — you just usually don't remember), and when the clock happens to read 3:33, your brain goes "AH-HA" and you remember it.
 The hundreds of times you woke up and it was 2:47 or 4:12?
 Forgotten immediately.
 3:33 sticks because you've told your brain it matters.